Jiji and Murembwe Hydroelectric Project

-The Jiji and Murembwe Hydroelectric Project (Projet Hydroélectrique de Jiji et Murembwe, PHJIMU) is an project to build two hydroelectric power stations with shared infrastructure in the Bururi Province of Burundi.
+The Jiji and Murembwe Hydroelectric Project (Projet Hydroélectrique de Jiji et Murembwe, PHJIMU) was a project to build two hydroelectric power stations with shared infrastructure in the former Bururi Province (part of current Burunga Province) of Burundi.
+Both stations were completed and are fully operational.
+Jiji hydroelectric power station was completed and inaugurated on 24 June 2025.
+Mulembwe station was completed and inaugurated on 16 June 2026.

 Components

-The project is being undertaken for REGIDESO Burundi, part of the Ministry of Hydraulics, Energy and Mines.
+The project was undertaken for REGIDESO Burundi, part of the Ministry of Hydraulics, Energy and Mines.